KS0107/KS0107/README.md

-I'm a software engineer interested in high performance computing, distributed systems, and low latency programming.
-I have experience in software development in financial and software firms, and am constantly looking to learn more through hands-on projects.
+I'm a software engineer interested in distributed systems and large scape data processing.
+I have experience in software development in financial and software firms, and I am constantly looking to learn more through hands-on projects.

 Some projects are private to prevent redistribution, and to make it easier to navigate my best projects.